SimoneCorazza/Engine3D/README.md

 <img width="32%" height="auto" src="https://raw.githubusercontent.com/wiki/SimoneCorazza/Engine3D/images/DepthPostProcess.jpg"/>

 ### Parametrization of shaders

 <img width="auto" height="auto" src="https://raw.githubusercontent.com/wiki/SimoneCorazza/Engine3D/images/ComplexShaders.gif"/>

 ### Lights (no shadow though)

 <img width="auto" height="auto" src="https://raw.githubusercontent.com/wiki/SimoneCorazza/Engine3D/images/LightShaders.gif"/>

 ## Getting Started

 ### Prerequisites

+* Visual Studio 2022 (may work with older version)
-* Visual Studio 2017
+* The Visual Studio C++ Package

 ### Installing

-No installation needed.
-Dependencies are included in this repository (it is strangely hard to manage dependencies in C++).
+1. Install the [vcpkg](https://vcpkg.io/en/index.html) package manager ([official instruction here](https://vcpkg.io/en/getting-started.html) but don't skip the 3th step):
+    1. Clone the repo `git clone https://github.com/Microsoft/vcpkg.git`
+    2. Run *.bat* file inside the cloned repo: `.\vcpkg\bootstrap-vcpkg.bat`
+    3. The previous step generated the `vcpkg.exe` file.
+To use directly in the command line add the folder containing the *exe** in the PATH ([here](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho) is a tutorial to add a directory to the PATH)
+2. After cloning this repo open a command prompt in `\Engine3D\Engine3D` and run `vcpkg install` this command will download and install all the dependences inside the `.\vcpkg_installed` folder inside the project
+3. Open the file solution `Engine3D.sln`

-**Although** to make work the example scene you need to change the WorkingDirectory of the Engine3D project:
+4. Go to the setting of the `Engine3D` project
+5. Change the value of `Configuration Properties -> Debugging -> Working Directory`  to `$(ProjectDir)\WorkingDirectory`

+### Runnig

 1. Open the **Engine3D** project proprieties
-2. Go to *Debugging*
-3. Change the propriety Working Directory to `$(ProjectDir)\WorkingDirectory`
+2. Change the propriety Working Directory to `$(ProjectDir)\WorkingDirectory`

 ### Project structure